multiversx/mx-deprecated-sdk-monorepo/erdjs/README.md

 ```
 npm run test
-npm run test-local-testnet
+npm run test-devnet
 npm run test-testnet
 npm run test-mainnet
 ```

-For the `local-testnet` tests, make sure you have a Testnet running locally.
-A local Testnet can be started from the Elrond IDE or from [erdpy](https://docs.elrond.com/developers/setup-a-local-testnet-erdpy).
+For the `devnet` tests, make sure you have a *devnet* running locally.
+A local *devnet* can be started from the Elrond IDE or from [erdpy](https://docs.elrond.com/developers/setup-a-local-testnet-erdpy).